CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ~~~
 {% endraw %}

-So how do we specify the look of the generated document pages?
-Well we can use a layout for that.
+Now we need to create a layout for the documents.
 We'll create `_layouts/cookie.html` with a basic layout:

 {% raw %}
 ~~~html